ChrisMcKee/RedisMemoryCacheInvalidationCore/docs/Examples.md

 Once RedisMemoryCacheInvalidation is configured, local cache invalidation is a two-steps process : capturing invalidation messages and handling those notification messages.

 Sending invalidation messages
 ---

-You can use one of the folowing methods.
+You can use one of the following methods.

 - Send a pubsub message from any redis client `PUBLISH invalidate onemessagekey`.
 - Send an invalidation message from `InvalidationManager.InvalidateAsync("onemessagekey")`